Skip to main content

 Students could:

-• This lesson could be used discussing what your students and community can do to decrease their own contribution to environmental pollution.
+• Discuss what your students and community can do to decrease their own contribution to environmental pollution.

-• This phenomena could be used for a lesson on plants and fertilizing (nutrients from farming and lawn care are the main cause of runoff pollution) to discuss eutrophication.
+• Discuss plants and fertilizing (nutrients from farming and lawn care are the main cause of runoff pollution) to learn about eutrophication.
 The topic of eutrophication could be used as an extension opportunity for proficient learners.

 Iowa Core Alignment